3. Get your edge certificate

-When delivering through Akamai, a request for your site's domain is rerouted to an edge server that's geographically closest to the requesting client, to help speed up delivery.
-We'll secure this connection using HTTPS through an edge certificate ("edge cert").
+When delivering through Akamai, a request for your site's domain is rerouted to an edge server that's geographically closest to the requesting client to help speed up delivery.
+This connection gets secured by configuring HTTPS via an edge certificate, or "edge cert".

 How long will this take?
 Approximately 2 hours